cloudposse/bastion/README.md

 ![Demo 1](docs/demo.gif)

 When using Duo as the MFA provider, this becomes even more magical because Duo supports automatic Push notifications to your mobile device.
-Just aprove the request on your mobile phone (e.g. with a thumb press on iOS) when prompted.
+Just approve the request on your mobile phone (e.g. with a thumb press on iOS) when prompted.

 ### Slack Notifications